giargioline/industrial-heat-decarbonization-scraper/README.md

    - **Locate** `<h2>` containing “You might also be interested in” and remove it plus any subsequent elements.

 4. **Classify**
-   - We define a list of keywords (e.g., “heat,” “energy,” “decarbonization,” “CO2,” “carbon,” etc.).
+   - I define a list of keywords (a pretty approximate set, based on a primitive understanding of the company's processes)
-   - If any keyword is present in the combined text of `title + description`, we mark the project as “Relevant.”
+   - If any keyword is present in the combined text of `title + description`, the proejct is marked as “Relevant.”
 Otherwise, it’s “Irrelevant.”

 5. **Summarize (NLP-based)**
    - For each “Relevant” project, we feed its description into Hugging Face’s `facebook/bart-large-cnn` summarization pipeline.
    - The pipeline returns a short, coherent summary.

 6. **Output**
-   - We print to the console:
+To the console are printed:
   - The total number of projects scraped.
   - The number found relevant.
   - Each project’s full cleaned description.
 (Even though it is not included in the required outputs, I think it is useful to see to check how the software is working)
   - A summary for the relevant ones.

 ## Future Improvements
 The following is a set of possible improvements to this code: